-US Federal Contractor Registration (USFCR) is proud to award The Eric Knellinger Presidential Scholarship to Nishika Green and Anthony Cuozzo.
-Nishika and Anthony sat down with USFCR for a short interview to discuss their educational paths and how the scholarship money from USFCR will help them achieve their goals.
+US Federal Contractor Registration (USFCR) proudly awards The Eric Knellinger Presidential Scholarship to Nishika Green and Anthony Cuozzo.
+Nishika and Anthony sat down with USFCR for a short interview to discuss their educational paths and how the scholarship money from USFCR would help them achieve their goals.

 Listen to the Interview

 What are the Benefits of Working with the U.S. Government?

 Both Anthony and Nishika participated in USFCR’s essay/video submission contest to be eligible for the scholarship.
 The essay prompt is “What are the benefits of working with the US Government?”

 Nishika’s essay addresses the government’s massive amount of federal spending, with the private sector at over $550 billion.
 She points out that the government must be fair and transparent in its source selection, reserving many opportunities for small businesses and small disadvantaged businesses.

 Anthony elected to submit a short video essay to answer the same prompt.
 In his video, he points out how the U.S. Government’s seemingly limitless budget is vital to business and supports cutting-edge technology.